Multiple Cities Getaway Artist

 Return to Top

-W is for Wurlitzer Pipe Organ at the Oroville State Theatre”
+W is for Wurlitzer Pipe Organ at the Oroville State Theater”

 Imagine, for a moment, the era of the silent film.
 No spoken words, just a collection of subtitles and black-and-white scenes.
 Like a historical version of watching Netflix late at night without waking up the rest of the house.

 Interestingly, these silent films weren’t always silent.
-At vaudeville theatres, much like Butte County’s own Oroville State Theatre, a Wurlitzer theatrical pipe organ would be used for everything from playing the film’s musical score to providing dialogue” for actors and delivering a wide range of sound effects.
+At vaudeville theaters, much like Butte County’s own Oroville State Theater, a Wurlitzer theatrical pipe organ would be used for everything from playing the film’s musical score to providing dialogue” for actors and delivering a wide range of sound effects.
 Whether it was horses galloping, dogs barking, or the timeless pie connecting with a face, the Wurlitzer was behind it all.
-The organ was regularly used for live performances and other theatre-based spectacles, of course.
+The organ was regularly used for live performances and other theater-based spectacles, of course.
 But its initial rise to stardom stemmed from being the soundtrack for the birth of cinema.

 X is for Xtreme Tool Collection at Bolt’s Antique Tool Museum”